e19931107/Power-BI_Practice-for-superstore/README.md

 I set 2029/01/01 becasue later on when we present the number on the dashboard, the number won't be too large.

+### Step 2:
+I generated new table from original dataset, this table I called it "RFM" In this RFM table, it will identify customers' Recency, Frequency and Monetary.
+> RFM = SUMMARIZE('train','train'[Customer ID],train[R],"F",'train'[F],"M",'train'[M])

 ## Result
 ### Summary